 Know Your Level of Community Engagement

-Our lunch & learn series, Know Your Level of Community Engagement, introduces research teams and community partners to the foundations of community-engaged research and practice.
+Our lecture series, Know Your Level of Community Engagement, introduces research teams and community partners to the foundations of community-engaged research and practice.
 Each session addresses specific topics and strategies, such as matching community engagement to research objectives, developing partnerships, and working with the Institutional Review Board.

 At Pitch Partners, community members, organizations and faculty have the opportunity to pitch health-related project ideas in order to identify potential partners and receive critical feedback.
 In addition to facilitating better communication between academia and the community regarding best practices, those in attendance learn about current Washington University community initiatives and research.